epi2me-labs/wf-bacterial-genomes/docs/08_pipeline_overview.md

 #### ii.
 Call variants

-After alignment, haploid variants are called with [Medaka](https://github.com/nanoporetech/medaka).
+After alignment, haploid variants are called with [medaka](https://github.com/nanoporetech/medaka) (see the Polishing section above for details on Medaka model selection).

-The workflow selects the appropriate [Medaka models](https://github.com/nanoporetech/medaka#models) based on the basecaller configuration that was used to process the signal data.
-You can use the parameter `--basecaller_cfg` to provide this information (e.g. `dna_r10.4.1_e8.2_400bps_hac`).
-Alternatively, you can choose the [Medaka](https://github.com/nanoporetech/medaka) model directly with `--medaka_model`.

 #### iii.
 Use the variants to generate a consensus